Visiting a friend or relative

 Unfortunately we’re limiting the time you can spend on call so we can make sure all our patients can have contact with the people they love.

-If your friend or relative is staying with us at Ealing Hospital you can use Healthy Vibes to pass on messages too.
+If your friend or relative is staying with us at, Ealing, Northwick Park or St. Mark's Hospitals you can use Healthy Vibes to pass on messages too.

 It’s important you can keep in touch with your loved ones who are staying with us.
-Healthy Vibes at Ealing Hospital can help.
+Healthy Vibes can help.

 If you’re finding it difficult to stay in contact with your friend or family member, email firstname.lastname@example.org with a photo, a message, or even a short video.
 Healthy Vibes will deliver the message, and you can receive a reply from the same email address too

 Remember to include the patient’s full name and date of birth in the subject line.

 Healthy Vibes is open from 9am to 4pm, Monday to Friday.
 We can only accept emails that are less than 20mb in size.

 We run this service at our Ealing, Northwick Park and St. Mark's hospitals.

 Visits are arranged in advance with the ward sister or the doctor looking after your friend or relative.